xe4me/json-rules/README.md

 - `arrayNotContains`: Tests if the criterion (array) does not contain the constraint value

 **Regular Expression Operators:**
-- `matches`: Tests if the criterion matches a regular expression pattern (constraint value must be a valid regex pattern)
+- `matches`: Tests if the criterion matches a regular expression pattern (constraint value must be a RegexPattern object with regex and optional flags properties)
-- `not matches`: Tests if the criterion does not match a regular expression pattern (constraint value must be a valid regex pattern)
+- `not matches`: Tests if the criterion does not match a regular expression pattern (constraint value must be a RegexPattern object with regex and optional flags properties)

 **Range Operators:**
 - `isBetween`: Tests if the criterion (number) is between the constraint values (array of two numbers, inclusive)